Find flights

 Business

-In the business cabin, A3 offers 2 fares: Business Basic and Business.
-The only difference between these tiers is the fare policy.
-Basic doesn’t allow refunds and offers changes for a fee, while Business includes both for free.
+In the business cabin, A3 offers two fares: Business Basic and Business.
+The only real difference between these tiers is the fare policy.
+Basic doesn’t allow refunds (except taxes) and offers changes for a fee, while Business includes both for free.
 Basic also has lower mileage accrual than Business.

-Because I mostly fly Aegean within Greece, business has never made sense for a 50-minute flight at most.
-If you plan on flying Aegean mid-haul routes, business might be a good option, especially if you have checked bags.
-For about 20% more than ComfortFlex, Business Basic will get you 2 checked bags, plus the usual business perks like lounge access, priority check-in and boarding and a better meal.
+Because I mostly fly Aegean within Greece, business has never made sense for a 50-minute flight.
+If you plan on flying Aegean on its mid-haul routes, business might be a good option, especially if you have checked bags.
+Business Basic will get you two checked bags up to 32 kg each plus the usual business perks like lounge access, priority check-in and boarding and a better meal.

 Add-ons